Makeve/lemp-students-selenium/7-selenium-testing/writing-your-first-test.md

 ## Introduction

-Writing your first Selenium test involves creating a test script that interacts with a web application and verifies its behavior.
-This guide will walk you through writing a simple Selenium test using Java.
+In this guide, we will write your **first Selenium test** in Java.
+The test will open a website, interact with a web element, and verify the page title.

+> **Note:** If you are using Maven with Selenium 4.6 or newer, **Selenium Manager** automatically handles the browser driver, so you do **not** need to set `webdriver.chrome.driver` manually.

 ## Step-by-Step Guide